13 Properties of CSS Flexbox You Must Know As A Beginner

 • baseline

-css align-self
+align-self

 By default, flex items are positioned in a single line within the flex container.
 However, when the screen size shrinks, these flex items may overflow.
-To prevent this, we can utilize the flex-wrap property.
+To prevent this, you can utilize the flex-wrap property.

 It provides three values: